Rock Around the World

 MOCA Museum of Contemporary Art, Roskilde

-The Balcony was placed at Klosterstien between a small public park and Roskilde Monastery.
+The platform, the balcony was placed at Klosterstien between a small public park and Roskilde Monastery.

 ''Often there is an underlying story behind: The old Monastery balcony is built in relation to a hedge that forms a 'wall' round the Monastery.
 I was shown around the city during my initial meeting with the museum, and I noticed a great many hedges everywhere and wanted to use them for something.
 The hedge at the Monastery is very significant and monumental and has a very clearly defined purpose: It frames the Monastery property and simultaneously prevents access and unwanted observes.
 Later I took a tour of the Monastery, guided by manager Søren Lyder Jacobsen, who spoke about ghosts, executions, the gardens, and the history of the Monastery and it’s current function etc.''